jaepass/commercejs-vuejs-cart/README.md

 The [cart](https://commercejs.com/docs/sdk/cart/) resource in Chec comes equipped with multiple intuitive endpoints to help develop a seamless shopping cart experience using Commerce.js.
 We will be interacting with the cart endpoint in multiple components in our application:

-- In our product listing page where we can add items to cart
-- The cart component where we will be rendering, updating, removing, and clearing the cart items.
+- In our product listing page where we can add items to cartn the cart component where we will be rendering, updating, removing, and clearing the cart items.

 ### 1. Retrieve cart